1231301695/TT4L_G6_Requirements_Project/SRS.md

 #### **1.3.1.3 Hardware interfaces** {#1.3.1.3-hardware-interfaces}

 1. **Device Compatibility**
-   The University Communication and Services Portal is designed to be accessible across multiple device types of hardware requirements.
-Those devices include desktop and laptop computers running Windows, macOS or Linux operating systems with standard web browser such as Chrome, Microsoft, and Google.The portal also supports mobile devices, with fully responsive design optimized for Android and iOS smartphones and tablets, that enables student, parents and lecturers to access information conveniently at any circumstances..
+   The EduAxis is designed to be accessible across multiple device types of hardware requirements.
+Those devices include desktop and laptop computers running Windows, macOS or Linux operating systems with standard web browser such as Chrome, Microsoft, and Google.

+   It also supports mobile devices, with fully responsive design optimized for Android and iOS smartphones and tablets, that enables student, parents and lecturers to access information conveniently at any circumstances..
 Having multi-device compatibility ensures users can engage with the platform efficiently, enhancing user experience itself.

+   Minimum server specifications for deployment are as follows:
+   - CPU: Quad-core (4-core) processor
+   - RAM: 8 GB
+   - Storage: 256 GB SSD

 2. **Internet Connectivity**
-   Reliable internet connectivity is pivotal for components in the University Communication and Service Portal, it facilitates real-time updates on communication and data synchronization with the university’s backend systems.
-To secure a seamless experience, the portal will require a minimum bandwidth of 1 Mbps for basic access and 5 Mbps or higher for maximum performance during heavy traffic.
+   Reliable internet connectivity is pivotal for components in the EduAxis, it facilitates real-time updates on communication and data synchronization with the university’s backend systems.

+   To secure a seamless experience:
+   - Basic access: at least 1 Mbps bandwidth
+   - Peak performance (heavy traffic): 5 Mbps or more

     The system supports both ethernet and Wi-Fi networks, with integration into university-managed wifi to provide stable access for users within campus.
 Additionally, the system also supports cloud based access to enable off-campus usage with real-time data availability and synchronization in all locations.
-This potent structure will ensure fast, engaging communication between the portal and users.
+This potent structure will ensure fast, engaging communication between the system and users.

 3. **Data Storage**
-   To accommodate large numbers of academic and administrative data, the University Communication and Services Portal relies on robust storage solutions that include both cloud storage and the university’s local storage framework.
-The cloud-based storage serves as the primary repository for students' records, attendance, grades and course materials, and offers scalable and secured data management.
-Concurrently, critical data is mirrored on local servers within the university’s data center, to ensure quick recovery and backup during connectivity issues or system failures.
+   To accommodate large numbers of academic and administrative data, the EduAxis relies on robust storage solutions that include both cloud storage and the university’s local storage framework:

+   - **Primary cloud storage:**  scalable and secure, used for student records, grades, attendance, and course materials.
+   - **Local backup servers at the university data center:** mirror critical data to provide quick recovery if the cloud is unavailable.

    The dual-layered approach of cloud and local storage ensures that the system remains secured, and capable of handling high data loads while maintaining real time synchronization with all users.

 ####